FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

-To estimate the Photosynthetic Usable Radiation (PUR), a proxy of incident photons that can be absorbed by the cells, for each *P. marinus* ecotype, the actinic Photosynthetic Active Radiation (PAR) was first determined using the reported delivery of sinusoidal diel PAR regimes by the Multicultivators, point validated using a LI-250 quantum sensor (LI-COR Inc.,Lincoln, NE, USA).
+To estimate the Photosynthetic Usable Radiation (PUR), a proxy of incident photons that can be absorbed by the cells, for each *P. marinus* ecotype, the imposed Photosynthetic Active Radiation (PAR) was first determined using the reported delivery of sinusoidal diel PAR regimes by the Multicultivators, point validated using a LI-250 quantum sensor (LI-COR Inc.,Lincoln, NE, USA).
 An emission profile from 400 nm